eminboghos/portfolio/PredictionMarketBots/polymarket-mm/architecture.md

 ## Market selection

 Markets are selected at startup and periodically refreshed.
-Criterias are:
+Criteria are:

 - Spread ≥ 20 cents (after my tightening, I still need enough margin to be worth quoting)
 - Highest bid > 25 cents (to not enter events that are very unlikely to happen)